Centaurea cyanus: Seed harvesting

 Seeds are harvested either by hand or, in an agricultural setting, with a seed harvesting machine.
 On average there are 97,000 seeds in a pound of cornflower seeds.

 Hand collecting can be time-consuming and yields are rather low.

 A seed harvesting machine is more efficient than collecting the seeds by hand, but it is costly.
 The main principle of such a machine is that it brushes the ripe seeds off the plant and creates a cross flow fan action that generates sufficient air velocity to hold and gather the seeds into the seed bunker.

 Pruning

 Deadheading will encourage the plant to produce more blooms.
 Cornflowers are often used for ornamental purposes and by cutting them, up to their third leaves, they will produce more blooms and grow a bigger stem.

 Uses

-Food
+Culinary

 The flowers of Centaurea cyanus can be eaten raw, dried or cooked.
 Dried petals are used in foods, including in spices.
 Their main purpose is to add colour to food.
 There are cheeses or oils that contain raw petals.
-Petals can also be added to salads, drinks, or desserts for garnishing purposes in raw or dried form.
+Petals can also be added to salads, drinks, and desserts for garnishing purposes in raw or dried form.

-Beverages

 Dried petals are also used in teas and other beverages.
 Blue cornflower petals are sometimes one of the ingredients in Lady Grey tea.

-Ornamental use

-Centaurea cyanus is used as an ornamental plant.
-There are varieties with blue, white, purple, pink or even black petals.